Securing a future for imperilled wildlife in Sulawesi - Biome Conservation

 Goal:

-To secure a future for the Critically Endangered maleo bird and other imperilled wildlife including sea turtles, fruit bats, and the anoa and babirusa—two of Sulawesi’s most threatened mammals—in the Tompotika area and beyond.
+To secure a future for the Critically Endangered maleo bird and other imperilled wildlife, including sea turtles, fruit bats, and the anoa and babirusa—two of Sulawesi’s most threatened mammals—in the Tompotika peninsula and beyond.

 Conservation Value: